 Yoga uses breathing as a meditative aid, to help centre the body and put you in a relaxed but alert state of mind.

-Pilates on the other teaches its practitioners how to use breath to oxygenate the muscles effectively during exercise, which can be very useful for athletes and people looking to boost their performance.
+Pilates on the other teaches its practitioners how to use the breath to oxygenate the muscles effectively during exercise, which can be very useful for athletes and people looking to boost their performance.

 So Pilates or Yoga?